 Buy creme fraiche that doesn’t have any added stabilizers or thickeners.
 The only ingredient should be cultured cream.
 It will taste better and melt better into the fish.
 My favorite brand is Bellwether Farms.
 Creme fraiche is sold in the refrigerated dairy aisle, sometimes near the cheese and sometimes near the sour cream.

-I also use creme fraiche to make My Favorite Cheesy Lasagna extra creamy.
+You can also use creme fraiche to make My Favorite Cheesy Lasagna and BLT chicken salad with creme fraiche salad dressing.

 Creme fraiche has a higher fat content and is richer than sour cream.
 It often has a flavor that is less tangy than sour cream.
 Unlike sour cream, creme fraiche won't curdle in hot sauces or soups.